-Professor and The Endowed Chair of Department of Obstetrics and Gynecology, University of Alabama at Birmingham, Birmingham, Alabama.
+Professor and The Endowed Chair of Department of Obstetrics and Gynecology, University of Alabama, Birmingham, USA

 United States

-Prof. Richter is a Professor of OB/GYN, Urology, and Geriatrics, the current Research Director of the Division of Urogynecology and Reconstructive Pelvic Surgery in addition to the Associate Director of Gynecologic Research for the Center for Reproductive Health at the University of Alabama in Birmingham School of Medicine.
+Prof. Holly Richter is a Professor of OB/GYN, Urology, and Geriatrics, the current Research Director of the Division of Urogynecology and Reconstructive Pelvic Surgery, in addition to the Associate Director of Gynecologic Research for the Center for Reproductive Health at the University of Alabama in Birmingham School of Medicine, USA.
 She has been the Principal Investigator of NIDDK and NICHD-sponsored research grants as well as industry-sponsored research for over 20 years.
-She has authored/co-authored and published over 385 publications in medical journals and is active in numerous national/international professional medical societies/associations as well as holding elected positions.
+She has authored/co-authored and published over 385 publications in medical journals and is active in numerous national/international professional medical societies/associations, as well as holding elected positions.

-Holly E Richter, PhD, MD is The Endowed Chair of Obstetrics and Gynecology in the Department of Obstetrics and Gynecology at the University of Alabama at Birmingham (UAB).
-She is Professor of Obstetrics and Gynecology, Urology & Geriatrics, past Division Director and current Research Director of the Division of Urogynecology and Reconstructive Pelvic Surgery.
+Prof. Holly Richter, PhD, MD, is The Endowed Chair in the Department of Obstetrics and Gynecology at the University of Alabama at Birmingham (UAB), USA.
+She is Professor of Obstetrics and Gynecology, Urology & Geriatrics, past Division Director, and current Research Director of the Division of Urogynecology and Reconstructive Pelvic Surgery.
 She is Associate Director of Gynecologic Research for the Center for Research in Women’s Health (CRWH) and past President of the Society of Gynecologic Surgeons and the American Urogynecologic Society.

 Prof. Richter is the past Medical and Quality Officer of the Ambulatory OB/GYN Clinics.
 She serves as an Editor for the International Urogynecology Journal and Section Editor for Current Geriatrics Report and past Editor of Obstetrics & Gynecology.
 In 2019, Dr. Richter received the Society of Gynecologic Surgeons Distinguished Surgeon Award.

 Prof. Richter was the Principal Investigator of the NIDDK-sponsored Urinary Incontinence Treatment Network and the NICHD-sponsored Pelvic Floor Disorders Network since its inception in 2001.
-She oversees other NIH (R01, R03) and industry sponsored research.
-She was also the recipient of a 10 year mid-career award (K24, NIDDK) in patient oriented pelvic floor research and mentors many young investigators.
-More recently she is the PI of 2 PCORI grants awarded to the division and has a Sparkman Global Health Center grant exploring outcomes in vesicovaginal fistula and reintegration outcomes in women undergoing surgery in a country hospital versus dedicated fistula center in Ougadougou, Burkina Faso.
+She oversees other NIH (R01, R03) and industry-sponsored research.
+She was also the recipient of a 10-year mid-career award (K24, NIDDK) in patient-oriented pelvic floor research and mentors many young investigators.
+More recently, she is the PI of 2 PCORI grants awarded to the division and holds a Sparkman Global Health Center grant exploring outcomes in vesicovaginal fistula and reintegration in women undergoing surgery at a country hospital versus a dedicated fistula center in Ougadougou, Burkina Faso.

 Prof. Richter has 385 publications, many in top journals such as JAMA and NEJM.
-Dr. Richter is the ACOG representative to the Section for Enhancing Geriatric Understanding and Expertise among Surgical and Medical Specialists (SEGUE) council of the American Geriatrics Society/Hartford Foundation.
+Prof. Richter is the ACOG representative to the Section for Enhancing Geriatric Understanding and Expertise among Surgical and Medical Specialists (SEGUE) council of the American Geriatrics Society/Hartford Foundation, USA.

 University of Virginia, Dept Microbiology